About

 I was a lecturer at the University of Virginia, Charlottesville 2016-17 and adjunct faculty at Columbia’s Global Mental Health Lab.
 Currently I am a guest researcher at the Institute of Medical Psychology, Ludwig-Maximilians University Munich and a visiting fellow at the Department of Political Science, National Taiwan University.
 In 2022, I was elected to the German Federation of Scientists.

-Interviews and quotes on anti-Asian racism, political neuroscience and democratization in East Asia have appeared in ARD, ZDF, Deutsche Welle, Deutschlandfunk, MDR, Radio Bremen, Bayrischer Rundfunk, DIE ZEIT, Süddeutsche Zeitung, Der Tagesspiegel, Frankfurter Allgemeine Zeitung, NZZ, TAZ, Berliner Zeitung, Taipei Times, Radio Taiwan International, China.Table, flip.de, Amnesty Germany, Philosophie Magazin, Mondial Magazin, CGTN and Newsy.
+Interviews and quotes on anti-Asian racism, political neuroscience and democratization in East Asia have appeared in ARD, ZDF, Deutsche Welle, Deutschlandfunk, MDR, Radio Bremen, Bayerischer Rundfunk, DIE ZEIT, Süddeutsche Zeitung, Der Tagesspiegel, Frankfurter Allgemeine Zeitung, NZZ, TAZ, Berliner Zeitung, Taipei Times, Radio Taiwan International, China.Table, flip.de, Amnesty Germany, Philosophie Magazin, Mondial Magazin and CGTN.

 I was an artist-in-residence at Taipei’s Treasure Hill Artist Village 2021-2022, where I worked on a feminist novel set in Beijing, entitled Lotte in Peking.
 It explores which historical and cultural wounds drive Chinese ethnonationalism in the 21st century, and how China can find a more humanizing narrative about its own identity.